Help Us Combat Extreme Poverty!

 Step #1 - Download The Purse Pattern & Make Purses

 Scroll down this page and download the Cross Body Purse pattern and begin making purses.
 It is a printable PDF file so you can begin using the pattern right now.
 Make as few or as many purses as you’d like.
 Take your time and make them as nice as possible.
 We want quality purses!
-Remember – they are going to be used as gifts to young girls.
-They like cute and colorful purses.
-If you need help watch our free sew-along training video.
+To learn more about how these purses create academic achievement in Zambia be sure to watch our videos and learn about the issue of Menstrual Hygiene Management.
+The girls like cute and colorful purses.
+If you need help with the pattern be sure to watch our free sew-along training video.

 Step #2 - Download The Note CardDownload the message card and include a kind greeting in your purse.
 Write something special to the girl who will receive your work.
 Maybe a poem, scripture verse, prayer, or word of encouragement.

 Step #3 - Spread The Word On Social Media

 Share this project on Facebook, Tumblr, Youtube, Twitter, Instagram, Snapchat, and yes – even in actual conversations!
 Follow our Facebook Page and join our Facebook Group.
 Get excited and show you care about keeping girls in school by telling everyone they need to get onboard with the program and sew some purses!

 Step #4 - Mail The Purses To Us By The Priority Deadline Date (February 1st or October 1st)

 Be sure to finish your purses and mail them to us by our priority deadline dates.
 Our priority deadlines each year are February 1st and October 1st.
 Mailing the purses by the priority date will help ensure they get to the girls in a timely manner.
 Of course we are happy to receive them all year long if you miss the priority deadline.

 Step #5 - Give $5 For Each Purse You Make To Cover Shipping & MHM Supplies (Optional But Greatly Needed)